tallal02/tallal02/README.md

   </a>
 </p>

-🔭 I’m currently Job Hunting
+🔭 I’m currently a Software Engineer @EUNOMATIX
 🌱 I’ve recently learned **FastAPI, TensorFlow**
 👯 I’m looking to collaborate on **AI/ML as well as Frontend projects**
 👨‍💻 All of my projects are available at [github.com/tallal02](https://github.com/tallal02)